lupyuen/lupyuen.github.io/src/touch.md

   nxsem_post(&priv->devsem);
 ```

-(Which means that this code will be called when a NuttX App reads _"/dev/input0"_)
+(Which means that this code will run when a NuttX App reads _"/dev/input0"_)

 Note that we __fetch the Touch Data__ over I2C only if...